Carreau/phd-dissertation/parts/part2.rst

     - Complete to 15 µL using X-Buffer.

-5 µL of G-Actin (20% fluorescent) is then added to previous mix, and considered as the origin of time for the experiment. the 20 µL are then gently deposited at the center lower coverslips and 4 drops of valap are deposited at the position where the corner of the upper (18x18mm) coverslip will rest actin as a spacer and preventing the sample to be squashed.
+5 µL of G-Actin (20% fluorescent) is then added to previous mix, and considered as the origin of time for the experiment and recorded. the 20 µL are then gently deposited at the center lower coverslips and 4 drops of valap are deposited at the position where the corner of the upper (18x18mm) coverslip will rest actin as a spacer and preventing the sample to be squashed.
 The upper coverslip is then placed on